Is my EHS data safe in the cloud?

 Companies who haven’t yet made the transition to cloud-based solutions might be hesitant to make the change.
 Often, it’s because they’re more comfortable sticking to something that they already know and trust.

-But the truth is, the risks associated with familiar on-premise EHS data systems are taken for granted.
+But the truth is, the risks associated with familiar on-premises data systems are taken for granted.

 In some cases, outdated systems can even create compatibility issues, leaving your EHS data and files disconnected from your other, more modern IT systems.